 As far back as I can remember, I have always been a PK (Pastor’s/Preacher’s Kid).
-That meant that I grew up in a home where the bible was an open book, prayers were a compulsory ritual and we (my siblings and I) were taught the right from wrong.
-Humanly speaking, I tried my best to do the things I thought were right but deep down, I knew I needed God.
+That meant that I grew up in a home where the bible was an open book, prayers were a compulsory ritual and we (my siblings and I) were taught right from wrong.
+Humanly speaking, I tried my best to do the things I thought were right, but deep down, I knew I needed God.
 I had a void in my heart – I call it a “God-sized void” because only God could fill it.

 Being a PK did not guarantee my salvation automatically; like everyone else, I had to seek God actively.

 On a beautiful Sunday evening in February 2004, God won my heart.
 It was during an evangelistic service; I recall that day so vividly – almost like it was yesterday.
 My Dad, who happened to be the Preacher that evening, spoke about the difference between a transformation and a reformation.
 He made me understand how one could consciously try to reform oneself; for example, a decision to reduce the number of lies you tell in a day from ten to four, or something like that.
 Then referring to 2nd Corinthians 5:17, he explained what a transformation meant: a new life and a fresh start.

 I cannot precisely recall the rest of the message, but this nailed it for me.
 After the service, I fell on my knees and cried out to the lover of my soul.
 I told God I wanted a transformation.
 I wanted joy and peace in my heart, and I asked Him to help me surrender my heart to Him.
 I cannot describe the joy and peace I felt after saying these prayers – it is too fantastic to explain.

 I knew in the depths of my heart that I was saved.

 Later that evening, God sanctified me and filled me with the Holy Spirit.
 I did not only feel like a new person, but I also spoke in a new tongue as evidence (See Acts 2:4).